orbisgis/h2gis/docs/dev/ST_Expand.md

 {% endhighlight %}

 ### Description

-Returns a `GEOMETRY`'s envelope by the given `delta X` and `delta Y`.
+Returns a Geometry's envelope expanded by `delta X` and `delta Y`.
 Both positive and negative distances are supported.

 ### Examples